 - Where applicable, the transformer tap position shall be provided for by the provider at the ESO operational metering system control and data acquisition (SCADA) outstation interface, as specified in the provider's Bilateral Connection Agreement. - 2.
 Where applicable, the following facilities for voltage/reactive power control to the ESO instructions shall be provided by the provider at a manned control point: - 2.1.
 Start-up of the solution. - 2.2.
 Target voltage setting for Voltage Control Mode (resolution 1kV). - 2.3.
 Target Mvar setting for Constant Reactive Power Control Mode (resolution 1Mvar). - 2.4.
 Control mode selection, i.e., Voltage Control Mode or Constant Reactive Power Control Mode. - 2.5.
 Slope setting (range 2% to 7%, resolution 0.5%.) - 3.
 The following additional facilities for voltage/reactive power control shall be provided by the provider.
 The provider shall use all reasonable endeavours to adjust any of the following specified quantities on the ESO instruction within 24 hours' notice.
 Adjustments including 3.1 and 3.2 shall not be made unless instructed by the ESO. - 3.1.
 Change the time for switching between Voltage Control Mode and Constant Reactive Power Control Mode.
 The value shall be within the range 5 minutes to 30 minutes, with a resolution of 5 minutes. - 3.2.
-Change the voltage limits for Voltage Control Mode.
-The setting shall be within range 0.93 pu to 1.07 pu with a resolution of 0.005 pu. - 4.
+When operating in Voltage Control Mode, the control system shall be capable of operating to a Setpoint Voltage between 95% and 105% with a resolution of 0.25%. - 4.
 Providers must provide, at the point of connection, operational and settlement metering for real time visibility and service settlement purposes.